Dual-branch Prompting for Multimodal Machine Translation

 \subsection{Main Results}

+As presented in Table~\ref{table1}, we report the quantitative results in terms of BLEU scores for all comparative models on the English-German (En-De) and English-French (En-Fr) translation tasks within the Multi30K benchmark and the out-of-domain MSCOCO test set.

-First, our model significantly outperforms the text-only baseline across all test sets, emphasizing the effectiveness of the visual modality in conventional text-only NMT.
-With Transformer-Tiny as the backbone, D$^{2}$P-MMT achieves average BLEU scores of 36.56 on the English-German task and 55.52 on the English-French task, resulting in improvements of approximately \textbf{1.4} and \textbf{1.52} BLEU points over the Text-Only Transformer baseline, respectively.
+Comparison with the unimodal baseline reveals that our model significantly outperforms the text-only Text-Only Transformer across all test sets, emphasizing the critical role of visual modality in enhancing NMT performance.
+With Transformer-Tiny as the backbone, D$^{2}$P-MMT achieves average BLEU scores of 36.56 on the English-German task and 55.52 on the English-French task.
+Specifically, our method yields substantial improvements of approximately \textbf{+1.40} and \textbf{+1.52} BLEU points over the text-only baseline, respectively.

-Furthermore, D$^{2}$P-MMT outperforms both VALHALLA*, which generates visual representations from pure text input, and VALHALLA, which uses authentic visual annotations, in both the English-German and English-French tasks.
-Compared to MMT-VQA \cite{Zuo2023Incorporating}, which enhances the modeling of image-text relationships through visual question answering, our model achieves improvements of \textbf{+0.57}, \textbf{+0.96}, \textbf{+0.05}, \textbf{+1.46}, \textbf{+1.73}, and \textbf{+0.48} BLEU points across six sub-datasets.
-Similar performance trends can also be observed when comparing D$^{2}$P-MMT with other representative approaches, further validating the effectiveness of our framework.
-These gains are attributed to the proposed dual-branch prompting strategy, which enables joint learning from both authentic and reconstructed images.
-This strategy effectively captures multi-level visual
+In comparison with state-of-the-art MMT approaches, D$^{2}$P-MMT consistently surpasses both VALHALLA* (which generates visual features from text) and standard VALHALLA (which relies on authentic images).
+Notably, when compared to MMT-VQA \cite{zuo2023incorporating}, a recent method that enhances image-text modeling via visual question answering, our model achieves consistent gains of \textbf{+0.57}, \textbf{+0.96}, and \textbf{+0.05} BLEU on the En-De test sets (Test2016, Test2017, MSCOCO), and \textbf{+1.46}, \textbf{+1.73}, and \textbf{+0.48} BLEU on the corresponding En-Fr test sets.
+Similar performance trends are observed against other representative baselines, further validating the robustness of our framework.
+We attribute these improvements to the proposed dual-branch prompting strategy, which facilitates joint learning from both authentic and reconstructed images.
+This strategy effectively captures multi-level visual features and contextual semantic cues while mitigating adverse cross-modal interference.

-features and contextual semantic cues while mitigating adverse cross-modal interference.
-Notably, while the translation performance using reconstructed images (R) is comparable to that using authentic images (A), the reconstructed-image-based results consistently outperform those based on authentic images.
-This demonstrates that the reconstructed visual representation excludes visual noise and is semantically superior to the authentic image, further validating the effectiveness of our framework.
+Interestingly, while the translation performance using reconstructed images (D$^{2}$P-MMT(R)) is comparable to that using authentic images (D$^{2}$P-MMT(A)), the reconstructed-image-based results consistently outperform those based on authentic images.
+This empirical evidence suggests that the reconstructed visual representation effectively excludes extraneous visual noise found in authentic images, resulting in superior semantic alignment with the source text.